Psy: 1996–2000: Brief study in the U.S. and career beginnings

 As part of preparations to take over DI Corporation from his father, Park had originally planned to study business administration at Boston University in 1996.
-However, upon his arrival in the United States, he lost interest in his studies, spending his remaining tuition funds on musical instruments and entertainment equipment, including a computer, an electric keyboard, and a MIDI interface.
+However, upon his arrival in Boston, he lost interest in his studies, spending his remaining tuition funds on musical instruments and entertainment equipment, including a computer, an electric keyboard, and a MIDI interface.
 After attending an English-language summer course and studying for one semester, Park dropped out of Boston University and applied to study at Berklee College of Music instead.
 During his time at Berklee, Park took core curriculum lessons in ear training, contemporary writing and music synthesis, but he soon dropped out and returned to South Korea to pursue a career as a singer, without having attained a degree from either Boston University or Berklee.

 Psy was found by South Korean rapper zoPD and featured in the song "카사노바" from his second album In Stardom Version 2.0 in 1999.

 In South Korea, Psy made his first appearance on Korean national television in 2000 after his dancing caught the eye of a TV producer.